Click here to return to the main site entry page

 The properties in this row, called Ebenezer Terrace, consisted of a sitting room, a kitchen and two bedrooms.
 The back yard to the rear had another row of buildings which housed a separate wash house and workshop, often shortened to 'shop', where the residents who worked in the shoe trade would make boots or shoes or cut parts for other footwear makers.

-The cottages were built in 1861 by the Radburne family, with brick frontage and stone to the rear.
+The cottages were built in 1861 for the Radburne family, with brick frontage and stone to the rear.
 They traded in the High Street as milliners and lace dealers.

 Many different tradesmen operated from these Workshops including carpenters, pattern makers and clickers.